 - Identify and prioritize work that has the greatest return on investment.
 We're constrained by engineering bandwidth, so we judiciously scope work that moves the needle the most.

 - Grow yourself and your teammates through constructive code review and collaborative design discussions.

-- You bring a diverse perspective to the team.
-We are bootcamp grads, computer science majors, and self-taught engineers who've worked on one-person teams, open source projects, and at the largest tech companies.
+- You bring a unique perspective to the team.
+We are bootcamp grads, computer science majors, and physics PhDs who've worked on one-person teams, open source projects, and at the largest tech companies.

-- You've been building applications using web technologies at work or on the side for at least 6 months and up to 10 years.
+- You've been hands-on building web applications for at least 4 years.
 We use Python and Django REST Framework on the backend and TypeScript and React on the frontend, but you don't need to have used those specific tools before.
 They were new to most of the team when we joined.

-- Even if you lean toward one end, you're eager to learn and tackle anything anywhere in the stack.
+- Even if you lean toward one end of the stack, you're eager to learn and tackle anything anywhere in the codebase.

 - You want to learn about startups from a sample size of several dozen.
-You're curious to hear from passionate entrepreneurs working on language-learning apps or robotic welders.
+You're curious to hear about passionate entrepreneurs working on language-learning apps or robotic welders.

 - You like to mold ideas into reality.
-If you bake homemade bread, build LEGO models, paint, or are taking on a fixer-upper, you'll find someone else here doing the same.
+If you bake homemade bread, build LEGO models, paint, or tend a tomato forest, you'll find someone else here doing the same.

 - You believe that the most exciting way to answer a question is “I don't know; let's find out!”
 You're enthusiastic about tackling new challenges but also know when to phone a friend.